 Patients have the right to get information about the IPA and operations.
 This includes information about our financial condition, about the services we provide, and about our health care providers and their qualifications.
 Patients have the right to find out from us how we pay our doctors.
 To get any of this information, patients should be directed to call Customer Service.
 Patients have the right to get information from us about their Part D prescription coverage.
 This includes information about our financial condition and about our network pharmacies.
-To get any of this information form us about their Service.
+To get any of this information, staff should direct patients to call Customer Service.